dhaileytaha/hello-swap/README.md

 Make sure that you have Docker installed before proceeding.

 0. Get the latest version of [create-comit-app](https://github.com/comit-network/create-comit-app) by
-    - Downloading and unzipping the [latest release of create-comit-app](https://github.com/comit-network/create-comit-app/releases); or
+    - downloading and unzipping the [latest release of create-comit-app](https://github.com/comit-network/create-comit-app/releases); or
-    - Cloning the repository and checking out the latest tagged release.
+    - cloning the repository and checking out the latest tagged release.
 1. Run `create-comit-app start-env` inside the root directory of this project.
 2. Wait until the environment is ready.